 - Square bar pulls instead of tubular

-Some of the newest kitchen cabinet hardware trends include matte black and satin brass finishes.
+Some of the newest ideas for kitchen cabinet hardware include matte black and satin brass finishes.
 Matte black in particular, will be incredibly popular for 2020 and going into 2021.

 In fact, matte black is trending in all forms of hardware - from cabinets to door knobs and light fixtures.
 It's a more sleek and modern take on the Oil Rubbed Bronze trend of the past, and one that adds wonderful contrast to a lot of the all-white spaces we've been seeing lately.